blinry/blinry.org/content/20000-pixels/index.md

 We used the (awesome) 2D game engine [LÖVE](https://love2d.org/), which uses the Lua programming language.
 You can download the game [from the Ludum Dare website](http://ludumdare.com/compo/ludum-dare-36/?action=preview&uid=64665)!

 [![Screenshot of "20,000 Pixels Into The Sea"](title.png)](http://ludumdare.com/compo/ludum-dare-36/?action=preview&uid=64665)

+## Results

+Ludum Dare 36 was special because it was community-organized (instead of Mike doing all the work), and there were no ratings.
+This led to very constructive and in-depth feedback, which I liked!